Reduce, Reuse, Recycle information:

 Where can I take automotive waste to be recycled?

 Old tires should be left at retailers when new tires are purchased.
 Check with auto parts stores to see if you can recycle motor oil and oil filters.
 If not, automotive products such as motor oil, fuel, and anti-freeze are accepted at HHW collections.
+Metal parts have value as scrap metal and even automobiles that no longer running can be scrapped at a scrap metal yard.

 How do I apply for a mini-grant?